About This Website

 The mission of the education department at the Michener Art Museum is rooted in the inquiry-based approach.
 Our mission is to provide visitors with opportunities in learning that strengthen observational skills, language skills, problem-solving and critical thinking skills.
 With these learning opportunities, we hope that visitors will gain valuable insight into the Michener Art Museum’s collection and the historical and cultural contexts in which these works of art are made.
 Through the use of artworks, we hope to promote the study of the visual arts as a resource for enriching education and to provide applications for everyday life.

 This website is funded by a Museum for America Grant through the Institute of Museum and Library Services.
 Any views, findings, conclusions or recommendations expressed on this website do not necessarily represent those of the Institute of Museum and Library Services.

-- Adrienne Neszmelyi-Romano, Project Manager and Director of Interpretation and Innovation
+- Adrienne Neszmelyi-Romano, Director of Interpretation and Innovation

 - Andrea Thompson, Arts Education Manager

 - Casey Repasy, Arts Education Coordinator

 - Melissa Easton-Sandquist, Community Programs & Group Visits Manager